How business assets count for financial aid

 Calculation for business assets

-Here is the adjusted net worth calculation for the 2025-26 FAFSA (CSS Profile also follows this calculation).
+Here is the adjusted net worth calculation for the 2026-27 FAFSA (2026-27 CSS Profile also follows this calculation).
 You can enter the net worth of your business to understand what adjusted net worth would be used when calculating parent assets available for college.
 The financial aid applications will calculate a roughly 5% ability to pay from this adjusted net worth.